castacks/DytanVO/README.md

 - 01-05-2023: Clean up and upload the codebase for _DytanVO_.
 Pretrained weights and datasets are also ready.

-- 09-20-2022: Archive _Dynamic Dense RGB-D SLAM with Learning-Based Visual Odometry_, please check out the [legacy branch](https://github.com/Geniussh/DytanVO/tree/archived).
+- 09-20-2022: Remove _Dynamic Dense RGB-D SLAM with Learning-Based Visual Odometry_.
 The repo will be used to release codebase for the most recent ICRA 2023 submission.

-- 05-15-2022: Release codebase for _Dynamic Dense RGB-D SLAM with Learning-Based Visual Odometry_.

 ## Introduction